 - Rights in each country are separate; use in one country would not, in general, assist in maintaining validity in other countries (except for the designation of the EU, where reasonable use in one EU country may be sufficient).

-- A prior UK or EUTM application or registration is required.
+- A prior UK application or registration is required.
 For its first five years an International Registration is dependent upon the United Kingdom application or registration upon which it is based.
 If the United Kingdom application or registration fails for any reason, the International Registration will also fail, though there is then the possibility of filing national applications having an effective date of the International Registration.

 - The dependency on a “home” application or registration also means that the specification of goods/services of the International Registration has to be the same as, or narrower than, the “home” application or registration.

 - In some countries the designation will be examined by the national office in relation to prior trade marks and may be objected to on the grounds of a prior mark or marks.
 These prior marks may not have been used for years and may no longer be of interest to their owners yet they still remain a bar and have to be dealt with if the objection is to be overcome.

 European Union trade mark via Madrid Protocol (International Registration) as opposed to direct filing

 - If an application for International Registration is being filed in any case, the costs of covering the EU are lower than for a direct filing; renewal costs are also lower.